Supported operations when moving from Hosted XML to an inherited process

 Post-upgrade customizations to make manually

 The upgrade makes a best-effort attempt to reconcile the system process and the customizations made to the Hosted XML process.
-After you upgrade, you'll want to review the inherited process and reapply customizations manually.
+After you upgrade, we recommend you review the inherited process and reapply customizations manually.

 - Create a test project: Use to verify the customizations preserved or reapplied to a process